Configure a Point-to-Site connection by using certificate authentication (classic)

 Connect to your VNet

-If you are having trouble connecting, check the following things:
+If you have trouble connecting, check the following items:

 Verify the VPN connection

-- To verify that your VPN connection is active, open an elevated command prompt, and run ipconfig/all.
+Verify that your VPN connection is active.
+Open an elevated command prompt on your client computer, and run ipconfig/all.

-- View the results.
+View the results.
 Notice that the IP address you received is one of the addresses within the Point-to-Site connectivity address range that you specified when you created your VNet.
-The results should be something similar to this:
+The results should be similar to this example:

 PPP adapter VNet1: Connection-specific DNS Suffix .: Description.....................: VNet1 Physical Address................: DHCP Enabled....................: No Autoconfiguration Enabled.......: Yes IPv4 Address....................: 192.168.130.2(Preferred) Subnet Mask.....................: 255.255.255.255 Default Gateway.................: NetBIOS over Tcpip..............: Enabled

-You can connect to a VM that is deployed to your VNet by creating a Remote Desktop Connection to your VM.
-The best way to initially verify that you can connect to your VM is to connect by using its private IP address, rather than computer name.
-That way, you are testing to see if you can connect, not whether name resolution is configured properly.
+Create a Remote Desktop Connection to connect to a VM that's deployed to your VNet.
+The best way to verify you can connect to your VM is to connect with its private IP address, rather than its computer name.
+That way, you're testing to see if you can connect, not whether name resolution is configured properly.

 - Locate the private IP address for your VM.
-You can find the private IP address of a VM by either looking at the properties for the VM in the Azure portal, or by using PowerShell.
+To find the private IP address of a VM, view the properties for the VM in the Azure portal or use PowerShell.

-- Verify that you are connected to your VNet using the Point-to-Site VPN connection.
+- Verify that you're connected to your VNet with the Point-to-Site VPN connection.

 To troubleshoot an RDP connection to a VM

-If you are having trouble connecting to a virtual machine over your VPN connection, there are a few things you can check.
-For more troubleshooting information, see Troubleshoot Remote Desktop connections to a VM.
+If you're having trouble connecting to a virtual machine over your VPN connection, there are a few things you can check.

 - Verify that your VPN connection is successful.

-- Verify that you are connecting to the private IP address for the VM.
+- Verify that you're connecting to the private IP address for the VM.

-- Use 'ipconfig' to check the IPv4 address assigned to the Ethernet adapter on the computer from which you are connecting.
-If the IP address is within the address range of the VNet that you are connecting to, or within the address range of your VPNClientAddressPool, this is referred to as an overlapping address space.
+- Enter ipconfig to check the IPv4 address assigned to the Ethernet adapter on the computer from which you're connecting.
+An overlapping address space occurs when the IP address is within the address range of the VNet that you're connecting to, or within the address range of your VPNClientAddressPool.
 When your address space overlaps in this way, the network traffic doesn't reach Azure, it stays on the local network.

-- Verify that the VPN client configuration package was generated after the DNS server IP addresses were specified for the VNet.
-If you updated the DNS server IP addresses, generate and install a new VPN client configuration package.
+- Verify that the VPN client configuration package is generated after you specify the DNS server IP addresses for the VNet.
+If you update the DNS server IP addresses, generate and install a new VPN client configuration package.

 You can add and remove trusted root certificates from Azure.
-When you remove a root certificate, clients that have a certificate generated from that root won't be able to authenticate, and thus will not be able to connect.
-If you want a client to authenticate and connect, you need to install a new client certificate generated from a root certificate that is trusted (uploaded) to Azure.
+When you remove a root certificate, clients that have a certificate generated from that root can no longer authenticate and connect.
+For those clients to authenticate and connect again, you must install a new client certificate generated from a root certificate that's trusted by Azure.

-You can add up to 20 trusted root certificate .cer files to Azure.
-For instructions, see Section 3 - Upload the root certificate .cer file.
+You can add up to 20 trusted root certificate .cer files to Azure by using the same process that you used to add the first trusted root certificate.

-On the Certificates blade, click the ellipsis next to the certificate that you want to remove, then click Delete.
+- Select the ellipsis next to the certificate that you want to remove, then select Delete.

-You can revoke client certificates.
+If necessary, you can revoke a client certificate.
 The certificate revocation list allows you to selectively deny Point-to-Site connectivity based on individual client certificates.
-This differs from removing a trusted root certificate.
+This method differs from removing a trusted root certificate.
 If you remove a trusted root certificate .cer from Azure, it revokes the access for all client certificates generated/signed by the revoked root certificate.
 Revoking a client certificate, rather than the root certificate, allows the other certificates that were generated from the root certificate to continue to be used for authentication for the Point-to-Site connection.